Lynder063/ops/README.md

 chown {login}:{login} {file_name}
 ```

+**And he won't know anything and he'll be happy, and so complications can be avoided**

 ## The status of the exercises entered
 All exercises can be found in adequate folders in this rep!